 We can see that Christian masters are instructed to treat their slaves well.
 The problem is: slaves are still not free.
-The New Testament precepts regarding slavery can be considered worse than for many Hebrew male slaves in the Old Testament because NT slavery includes no term limits and Christians can enslave fellow believers.
+The New Testament precepts regarding slavery can be considered worse than that for many Hebrew male slaves in the Old Testament.
+This is because New Testament slavery includes no term limits and Christians can enslave fellow believers.
 The institution of slavery creates an environment, a legal scenario, where all forms of abuse can be taken out upon the slave and no consequences of a substantial level will be directed towards the slave owner.
 In Rome, as everywhere else, slaves were considered to be subhuman, or at least as considerably less valuable in practice than the people that owned them.
-Aristotle, the 4th century BCE Greek philosopher, greatly admired by the Romans and a vast number of theologians such as Augustine and Aquinas in church history, claimed that slaves were born into their position because it was their appropriate destiny, as part of the normal way that nature operated.
+Aristotle, the 4th century BCE Greek philosopher, greatly admired by the Romans and a vast number of theologians such as Augustine and Aquinas, claimed that slaves were born into their position because it was their appropriate destiny, as part of the normal way that nature operated.
 He stated:

 For that some should rule and others be ruled is a thing not only necessary, but expedient; from the hour of their birth, some are marked out for subjection, others for rule…

 And indeed the use made of slaves and of tame animals is not very different; for both with their bodies minister to the needs of life.

 They were to be used in a similar way that a farmer treats livestock.
 He asserted that “the slave is a living tool and the tool a lifeless slave.”